dirkkelly/dirkkelly/content/2017/11/22-slaughterbots-terrifying-vision-future.md

 > <br/>
 > **[Ban Lethal Autonomous Weapons](http://autonomousweapons.org/)**

-This video is a fictional representation of what our world could look like if we continue down the unregulated, unlimited path of creating machines the kill.
+This video is a fictional representation of what our world could look like if we continue down the unregulated, unlimited path of creating machines that kill.